felixklauke/doctrin/README.md

 Ever searched for a reliable and full featured java pub sub library that is still lightweight, easy to use and configurable for anyone?
 Then you will kinda like doctrin.
-It provides a very basic api but can be extended very easy to use more complex and powerful libraries like rx java.
+It provides a very basic api but can be extended very easy to use more complex and powerful rx java.
 It integrates easily in every infrastructure.

 # Usage